 Even though each patients’ recovery can vary, most patients report feeling alert soon after the IV is halted with little to no pain.
 However, a patient should not drive or operate heavy machinery for 24 hours following the end of their dental procedure, so a companion must accompany the patient to the appointment to drive them home afterwards.
 Some patients report feeling nauseous after IV sedation, but the dentist can prescribe medication to alleviate this feeling.
 It’s also recommended that patients sleep the rest of the day, along with staying hydrated with plenty of water and clear liquids.
 By the next day, most patients can remember little, if anything, about the appointment due to IV sedation.
 It is important to note that the memory loss only applies to the actual dental appointment.

 The total cost of IV sedation varies, depending on how long the procedure lasts.
-Patients can pay more than $550 per hour of treatment.
-In some cases, IV sedation can cost $375 for the first 30 minutes and cost a lower rate per 15 minute increments as determined by the dentist.
 When IV sedation is elected by the patient, it’s usually not covered by insurance.
 Our front office can confirm if the patient’s insurance carrier will cover any of the cost.

 Plan Your Procedure